Explore Data 360 and Agentforce

 Before you start this module, consider completing this recommended content.

-Explore How Data Cloud and Agentforce Interact
+Explore How Data 360 and Agentforce Interact

 You took the plunge and got Agentforce in your Salesforce org.
 You’re excited to build AI agents that know your customers and business.
-Let’s explore how Data Cloud relates to Agentforce so you understand the connection and how to use them together.
+Let’s explore how Data 360 relates to Agentforce so you understand the connection and how to use them together.

 In the NTO Example column, follow an example with Northern Trail Outfitters (NTO), a fictional apparel company.
 NTO built a service agent that handles customer inquiries, including recommending products, refunding orders, and offering promotions.

-Data Cloud Foundation | Description | Agentforce Impact | NTO Example |
+Data 360 Foundation | Description | Agentforce Impact | NTO Example |

-Unified Customer 360 | Bring together data from across Salesforce and beyond, run identity resolution rulesets, and build a unified profile of each customer with full historical context across data sources. | Agents built on Data Cloud data know your customers inside and out, from their purchases in Sales Cloud to their engagements in Marketing Cloud.
+Unified Customer 360 | Bring together data from across Salesforce and beyond, run identity resolution rulesets, and build a unified profile of each customer with full historical context across data sources. | Agents built on Data 360 data know your customers inside and out, from their purchases in Sales Cloud to their engagements in Marketing Cloud.
 Instead of generic or disjointed responses, agents can give personalized responses that consider the customer’s actions across the company. |

 |

 Data Transforms | Cleanse and transform data.
 Resolve data quality issues, such as inconsistent naming and formats. | Clean data improves agent accuracy, consistency, and reliability.
-Without clean data, the agent is more likely to give incorrect or ambiguous responses, or no response at all. | NTO just ingested order records from Commerce Cloud into Data Cloud.
+Without clean data, the agent is more likely to give incorrect or ambiguous responses, or no response at all. | NTO just ingested order records from Commerce Cloud into Data 360.
 NTO hasn’t had time to clean the data yet.

 NTO runs a data transform to convert all dates to MM/DD/YY format.
 Now agents can successfully process refunds! |